Getty Images/iStockphoto

 So, what does cloud native actually mean?

-If the varying definitions and usages of cloud native are any indication, the term ultimately means whatever people want it to mean.
+If the various definitions and uses of cloud native are any indication, the term ultimately means whatever people want it to mean.

-At a high level, certain technologies, like containers and microservices, form an important part of what many people consider to be cloud native.
-Yet, there is virtually no specific guidance from any organization regarding how, exactly, these technologies need to be used in order for an app to meet the requirements of the cloud native definition.
+At a high level, certain technologies, like containers and microservices, form an important part of what many consider to be cloud native.
+Yet, there is no specific guidance from any organization on how to use these technologies for an app to meet the requirements of the cloud native definition.

-Lots of apps are deployed using containers, but it seems like it would be simplistic to say that any app that is containerized automatically counts as cloud native.
-Likewise, lots of apps rely heavily on automation, and almost any competent production app is designed to be resilient, but that doesn't make every app with these features cloud native.
+Containers deploy many apps, but it is too simplistic to say that any containerized app counts as cloud native.
+Likewise, lots of apps rely heavily on automation, and a competent developer designs a production app to be resilient.
+However, that doesn't make every app with these features cloud native.

-However, the same criticisms could be made of other popular tech buzzwords.
-There's no consensus on what, exactly, DevOps means; there may be some common themes but there is no single formula or tool set that defines what counts as DevOps and what doesn't.
+Other popular tech buzzwords could receive similar criticisms.
+For example, there's no consensus on what, exactly, DevOps means.
+Though there may be some common themes, there is no single formula or tool set that defines what DevOps is.

-So maybe we shouldn't be too harsh on people who vigorously embrace the cloud native label.
-Yes, it's vague, and it may be misused by marketers who really just mean "cloud" when they say "cloud native."
-But there is value in the principles of efficiency and resiliency that are promoted by most of the definitions.
-Think of it as a useful guideline for designing and deploying apps effectively, as long as you don't take the term too literally.
+Perhaps we shouldn't be too harsh on people who vigorously embrace the cloud-native label.
+Yes, it's vague.
+Yes, marketers may misuse the cloud native label when they ought to just say cloud.
+But there is value in the principles of efficiency and resiliency mentioned in most of the definitions.
+Think of it as a useful guideline for designing and deploying apps effectively.
+Just don't take the term too literally.

 Next Steps